 By definition, an age-group athlete or para-athlete is an amateur athlete 16 years or older.
 Age-groupers are categorized according to gender and age bracket.

 Each Triathlon Manitoba race event usually includes several of the following race categories.
 Other race categories (e.g. off-road triathlon, winter triathlon) may be offered at individual events.
-Check <link TriMB event calendar> listing for more information.
+Check our TriMB Event Calendar for more information.

 - Olympic/Grand Prix/Standard Triathlon (1500M Swim/40K Bike/10K Run): Athletes must be 18 years or older by calendar year end to participate in this event.